connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 Essentially, for both our X and Y values, we are creating a function that will take in something within the *domain* (e.g. 5, right in the middle), and spit out a value within the *range* (e.g. 200, because that is midpoint of the specified range).

 Still not making sense?
-Here's an interactive take: input a number between 1 and 9 and see the position in our range that it outputs.
+Here's an interactive example: input a number between 1 and 9 and see the position in our range that it outputs.

 <D3ScaleExample />